asklar/midl-langserv/CONTRIBUTE.md

 Setup: `npm install`

+If making changes to the parser, build the parser (`yarn build`).
 To test/debug locally, open VS Code at the root of the repo and F5 the 'Client+Server' configuration.

-To run the parser tests, run `npm run test:parser`
+To run the parser tests, run `npm run test:parser`.

+Update the version by running `npm version bump`.
-Publish runs in GitHub actions
+Publish runs in GitHub actions.